 Then, you check out the audience section of Google Analytics.
 You see that 100% of your organic traffic came from areas well outside the region you service, maybe even outside of the country.

 But it’s not a sign that you should throw in the towel on your content marketing efforts, it’s just a signal that you need a local search engine optimization strategy.
 If you have a brick-and-mortar business or only service certain geographical areas, it’s essential to optimize your website for your location.
 The stakes are high.

 According to research by GO-Globe, 89 percent of study respondents said they searched for a local business on their phone.
 Fifty-eight percent reported doing so daily.
 Of those, half visited that local business within a day.
 This means if you’re not appearing in local search, you’re losing potential customers.

 But it’s not enough to just show up on page 1 of your targeted SERPs.
 In this post, we’ll walk through everything you need to consider when optimizing your website for geo-targeted search terms.
 That includes local queries that don’t specify a city or state.

 Google is no dummy, so the search engine automatically personalizes SERPs according to a person’s location and browsing history to provide the most relevant results.
 But it can’t send searchers to your page if it can’t tell where you’re located.

 On-page SEO signals include factors such as your URL, title tag, H1, linking, image file names, social sharing buttons, and more.
 When it comes to optimizing for geo, some of these signals are more important than others.

 You will want to ensure that your business name, address, and phone number (a.k.a.
-NAP) are present and consistent on each page of your site, with an emphasis on consistent.
+NAP) are present and consistent on each page of your site, with an emphasis on consistency.
 Many businesses include this as a footer, just like this Boston boutique, Olives and Grace: